madsjulia/AffineInvariantMCMC.jl/README.md

 AffineInvariantMCMC can be executed efficiently in parallel using existing distributed network capabilities.

-For more information, check our Julia module [RobustPmap](https://github.com/madsjulia/RobustPmap.jl)
+For more information, check out our Julia module [RobustPmap](https://github.com/madsjulia/RobustPmap.jl).

 Restarts
 --------